-Table 33 - Response Message Body - Create a Container Object using CDMI Content Type (Sheet 2 of 2)
+Table 35 - Response Message Body - Create a Container Object using CDMI Content Type (Sheet 2 of 2)

-Field Name Туре Description Requirement domainURI JSON String URI of the owning domain Mandatory capabilitiesURI JSON String URI to the capabilities for the object The capabilities URI returned is based on the object type Mandatory and requested data system metadata fields. completionStatus JSON String A string indicating if the object is still in the process of being created, and after the operation is complete, if it was created successfully or an error occurred.
-The value shall be the string "Processing", the string "Complete", or an error string starting with the value "Error".
-Mandatory percentComplete JSON String The value shall be an integer numeric value from 0 through 100.
+Field Name Туре Description Requirement percentComplete JSON String When the value of completionStatus is "Processing", this field, if provided, shall indicate the percentage of completion as a numeric integer value from 0 through 100.
+When the value of completionStatus is "Complete", this field, if provided, shall contain the value "100".
+When the value of completionStatus is "Error", this field, if provided, may contain any integer value from 0 through 100.
 Optional metadata JSON Object Metadata for the container object.
-This field includes any user and data system metadata specified in the request body metadata field, along with storage system metadata generated by the cloud storage system.
+This field includes any user and data system metadata specified in the request message body metadata field, along with storage system metadata generated by the cloud storage system.
 See Clause 16 for a further description of metadata.
 Mandatory exports JSON Object A structure for each protocol that is enabled for this container object.
 See Clause 13.
-Optional ^a snapshots JSON Array URI(s) of the snapshot container objects.
+Optional a snapshots JSON Array URI(s) of the snapshot container objects.
 See Clause 14.
-Optional ^a childrenrange JSON String The range of the children returned in the children field Mandatory children JSON Array Names of the children objects in the container object.
+Optional a childrenrange JSON String The children of the container expressed as a range.
+If a range of children is requested, this field indicates the children returned as a range.
+Mandatory children JSON Array Names of the children objects in the container object.
 Child container objects end with "/".
-Mandatory ^a Returned only if po resent.
+Mandatory a Returned only if p a Returned only if present.

-Table 34 describes the HTTP status codes that occur when creating a container object using CDMI content type.
+Table 36 describes the HTTP status codes that occur when creating a container object using CDMI content type.

-Table 34 - HTTP Status Codes - Create a CDMI Container Object using CDMI Content Type
+Table 36 - HTTP Status Codes - Create a CDMI Container Object using CDMI Content Type

-HTTP Status Description 201 Created New container object was created.
-202 Accepted Container is in the process of being created.
-The CDMI client should monitor completionStatus and percentComplete fields to determine the current status of the operation.
-400 Bad Request Invalid parameter or field names in the request 401 Unauthorized Incorrect or missing authentication credentials 403 Forbidden Client lacks the proper authorization to perform this request.
-404 Not Found A resource was not found at the specified URI.
+HTTP Status Description 201 Created The new container object was created.
+202 Accepted The container object is in the process of being created.
+The CDMI client should monitor the completionStatus and percentComplete fields to determine the current status of the operation.
+400 Bad Request The request contains invalid parameters or field names.
+401 Unauthorized The authentication credentials are missing or invalid.
+403 Forbidden The client lacks the proper authorization to perform this request.
+404 Not Found The resource was not found at the specified URI.
 409 Conflict The container object name already exists.